phptek/silverstripe-verifiable/README.md

 ...A WORK IN PROGRESS...

-A module for SilverStripe applications that provides content authors and business owners with the ability to verify integrity of their data over time; Data entered by an author can be verified independently, and perhaps for many years after the fact.
+A module for SilverStripe applications that provides content authors and business owners with the ability to verify the integrity of their data over time; Data entered by an author can be verified independently, and perhaps for many years after the fact.

 Software users have for decades taken it for granted that their application's data is safe from tampering.
 That developers, vendors, DBA's and even power-users, are somehow above tampering with things that affect data integrity.
 Application users simply trust that these parties will not behave in a manner counter to the security and integrity of an application's data.